rocketacademy/bootcamp-4.1/logistics/course-methodology.md

 ### Ideation Phase 1

 Brainstorm app ideas and solicit feedback from your section in Slack.
 What problem does the app solve, for whom?
 How does the app solve the problem?
 What data does the app handle?
-Feel free to use <a href="https://docs.google.com/document/d/1klyi92bVHUKjxgD\_Saou\_u6yoEZFbzkvbttj2izh8xg/edit?usp=sharing" target="_blank">Rocket's project planning template</a> to guide you.
+Feel free to use Rocket's project planning template to guide you.

 ### Ideation Phase 2